nesquena/sheet_mapper/README.md

 # SheetMapper

-SheetMapper is about taking a google spreadsheet and converting a set of data rows into ruby objects.
+SheetMapper is about taking a google spreadsheet and converting a set of data rows into simple ruby objects.

 ## Installation